moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

 # Determines which versions of PHP to test our project against.
 Each version listed
 # here will create a separate build and run the tests against that version of PHP.
-# WARNING, PHP7 only works in Moodle 3.0.1 or later!
 php:
- - 5.4
- - 5.5
  - 5.6
  - 7.0
+ - 7.1

 # This section sets up the environment variables for the build.
 env:
  global:
 # This line determines which version of Moodle to test against.
-  - MOODLE_BRANCH=MOODLE_30_STABLE
+  - MOODLE_BRANCH=MOODLE_32_STABLE
 # This matrix is used for testing against multiple databases.
 So for each version of
 # PHP being tested, one build will be created for each database listed here.
 EG: for
-# PHP 5.4, one build will be created using PHP 5.4 and pgsql.
+# PHP 5.6, one build will be created using PHP 5.6 and pgsql.
 In addition, another
-# build will be created using PHP 5.4 and mysqli.
+# build will be created using PHP 5.6 and mysqli.
  matrix:
   - DB=pgsql
   - DB=mysqli

 # This lists steps that are run before the installation step.
 before_install:
 # This disables XDebug which should speed up the build.
-One reason to remove this
-# line is if you are trying to generate code coverage with PHPUnit.
   - phpenv config-rm xdebug.ini
 # This installs the latest version of NodeJS which is used by Grunt, etc.
   - nvm install node